-This document discusses the prerequisites for installing a cluster with the Rackspace Private Cloud tools.
-It is strongly recommended that you review this chapter in detail before continuing with the installation.
+This chapter lists the prerequisites for installing a cluster with the Rackspace Private Cloud tools.
+Rackspace recommends that you review this chapter in detail before attempting the installation.

-Rackspace has tested Rackspace Private Cloud deployment with a physical device for each node:
+Rackspace has tested Rackspace Private Cloud deployment with a physical device for each of the following nodes:

 If you have different requirements for your environment, contact Rackspace.